 - Plant estrogens.
-Women in Asian countries, where soy is a regular part of the diet, are less likely to report hot flashes and other menopausal symptoms than are women in other parts of the world.
+Asian women, who consume soy regularly, are less likely to report hot flashes and other menopausal symptoms than are women in other parts of the world.
 One reason might be related to ingestion of estrogen-like compounds in soy, red clover and many other plants.
 However, studies giving soy to women with hot flashes have generally found no benefit.

 - Black cohosh.
 Black cohosh has been popular among many women with menopausal symptoms.
-But there's little evidence that black cohosh is effective, and the supplement can be harmful to the liver.
+Studies of black cohosh's effectiveness have had mixed results, and the supplement can be harmful to the liver.

 - Ginseng.
 While ginseng may help with mood symptoms and insomnia, it doesn't appear to reduce hot flashes.

 - Dong quai.
 Study results indicate that dong quai isn't effective for hot flashes.
 The supplement can increase the effectiveness of blood-thinning medications, which can cause bleeding problems.

 - Kava.
 Kava may ease anxiety, but not hot flashes.
 It can also damage the liver.